 The cassowary has black feathers and is often compared to looking similar to a turkey.
-It has a bluish colouring on its head and a reddish colouring along its neck.
+It has a bluish coloring on its head and a reddish coloring along its neck.
 The bird has a casque which is a tall feather on the top of its head.
 The bird has large front-facing eyes which enable it to have very good eyesight.
 They also have very good hearing that has specially adapted to be able to hear the low frequency calling of other cassowaries.
 They make a low frequency rumbling and booming noise the cassowary makes the lowest sounding pitch out of any other birds.

 There are currently three species of cassowary.
 The cassowary is related to the emu and the ostrich.

 Over 200 attacks on humans are reported every year.
 However, the last the death by a cassowary was in 1926 when 16-year-old Phillip McClean got an injury to the throat after running from a cassowary and then he fell to the ground.
-The cause of this attack was self-defence.
+The cause of this attack was self-defense.

 Most cassowaries will not attack unless they are provoked and feel threatened.
 They have been known to attack when expecting to be given food.
-Most of the time however, it is simply when humans attempt to get too close and the bird feels threatened and therefore feels it needs to use self-defence.
+Most of the time however, it is simply when humans attempt to get too close and the bird feels threatened and therefore feels it needs to use self-defense.
 Many humans who work with cassowaries or protecting them believe the birds to be very peaceful animals who just want their own space and to be respected.

 Cassowaries have also been known to attack dogs unprovoked.
 They also have been known to break doors and windows by pecking with their beak.

 Christopher Kofron completed a study in 1999 on 221 cases of cassowary attacks.
 7 of those attacks were territorial attacks with humans, 32 were defensive with the cassowary protecting eggs or chicks.
 A huge 109 attacks were because humans had given the cassowaries food and then when this was stopped the cassowary became agitated.